MikeHughesKent/PyHoloscope/README.md

 Also see the examples in the [examples folder](https://github.com/MikeHughesKent/PyHoloscope/tree/main/examples).

-Contributions to the package (new features, tests or documentation) as very welcome, please see the roadmap below and post in the discussion if you are working on something, or [get in touch](mailto:m.r.hughes@kent.ac.uk).
+Contributions to the package (new features, tests or documentation) are very welcome, please see the roadmap below and post in the discussion if you are working on something, or [get in touch](mailto:m.r.hughes@kent.ac.uk).

 Development is co-ordinated by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes/)' lab in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics), Physics & Astronomy, University of Kent.